charliecai00/Guild-Manager-FrontEnd/README.md

 ## Project Statement

-This repository contains the React front-end for the [Guild Manager] ()
+This repository contains the React front-end for the [Guild Manager](https://github.com/charliecai00/Guild-Manager-Capstone).
+This repository is automatically deployed to Heroku @ https://guild-manager-frontend.herokuapp.com/.

 ## Available Scripts